apache/qpid-python/README.md

 This distribution contains a Python client implementation and AMQP conformance tests for Apache Qpid.

-Apache Qpid is a high speed, language independent, platform independent enterprise messaging system.
-It currently provides two messaging brokers (one implemented in C++, one implemented in Java), and messaging client libraries for Java JMS, C++, C# .NET, Python, Ruby, and WCF.
-The messaging protocol for Apache Qpid is AMQP (Advanced Message Queuing Protocol).
-You can read more about Qpid
-here:
+You can read more about Qpid here:

     http://qpid.apache.org/